The Secretary-General of the League of

 Porto Claro 1996 - 1997 |

-founder of Porto Claro and first micronationalist in Latin America, was responsible for
+founder of Porto Claro and later on Lord Protector of Reunion, was one of the responsible parties for

 the resurrection of LOSS and the creation of the first independent LOSS web page (which